vinhdnvn/BECrossDevice/README.md

 # Changing in DB

-Instead of using MongoAtlas to tracking and changing something in DB, Use npx prisma studio to change easily
+Instead of using MongoAtlas to tracking and changing something in DB, To change easily , use :
+`npx prisma studio`